liupei404/K3NG/Feature:-Winkey.md

 SO2R operation has been run successfully with the N1MM contest program.

 I have found to have this emulation work reliably with programs other than N1MM, you should disable the Arduino Automatic Software Reset as described here.
 This is done by cutting the PC board trace labeled RESET-EN on the Arduino Uno board, or an alternate solution is to install a capacitor on the reset line.
-I have found when some programs, including HRD, connect to the COM port, errant bytes are interpreted or received by the Arduino which trips up the protocol conversation and the program and keyer will not connect.
+I have found when some programs connect to the COM port, errant bytes are interpreted or received by the Arduino which trips up the protocol conversation and the program and keyer will not connect.
 In this configuration the keyer will not reset when a program connects to the COM port and it will be “ready to talk” immediately when the program begins sending bytes.

-If you do not disable Automatic Software Reset and are using Ham Radio Deluxe uncomment the following line:
+If you do not disable Automatic Software Reset and experience issues, uncomment the following line:

     #define OPTION_WINKEY_DISCARD_BYTES_AT_STARTUP